TntMatthew/distrandomiser/readme.md

 If other people end up making trackers, I'll probably make some kind of page to list them all on the github wiki, or something.

+If you need any support for this thing, you should join the official [Distance Discord](https://discord.gg/distance), and send me a ping (I'm @TntMatthew#3201).
+I'll probably be able to help you out.
+Probably.

 ## Differences from the normal game
 - Obviously, as mentioned in the first sentence of this readme, the order of the maps and the abilities unlocked have been randomised.